 Buzzer system discounts will only be for systems that NAQT can keep from the beginning of the tournament until the completion of the awards ceremony.
 NAQT will not be giving buzzer discounts for systems that teams want to pick up prior to the completion of the tournament (which includes the awards ceremony).

 All participating schools will receive copies of the questions for the division(s) in which they have entered teams.
-There will be 16 rounds of 24 tossups and 24 bonuses each in Division I, and 16 rounds of 24 tossups and 24 bonuses each in Division II.
+There will be 16 packets of 24 tossups and 24 bonuses each in Division I, and 16 packets of 24 tossups and 24 bonuses each in Division II.
 Note that these questions must be picked up at the tournament itself, after the finals.
 Teams that leave early or that forget to pick up their questions will be charged a shipping-and-handling fee of $10 (one set) or $15 (both sets) to have them mailed.

 If a school only qualified teams in one division, copies of the questions used in the other division will be available for $10.

-11521 W 69th Street
+11521 W 69th St

-Shawnee, KS 66203
+Shawnee, KS 66203–3749